Wuszek/RepoDiscordNotify/README.md

    e.g:
    python3 notify.py --repo https://git.kobiela.click/wiktor.kobiela/Test.git --branch master --time 100
    ```
-   a. or other scheduler e.g. this one on Synology (it allows to run script at a given time, with preset number of loops in notify.py)
+   a. or other scheduler e.g. this one on Synology (it allows running script at a given time, with preset number of loops in notify.py)
    ```
    cd /volume/path/to/script
    python3 notify.py --repo <link_to_repo.git> --branch <branch_to_observe> --time <idle_time>